Jagepard/Docker-stack/README.md

-# LEMP-docker
+# Docker-stack

-Run the command below to spin up the LEMP stack:
+Run the command below to spin up the Docker stack:
 ```
 docker-compose up -d
 ```